WG-EMM-99/01 More Info |

 WG-EMM-99/11 More Info |

-Estimation of the fishery–krill–predator overlap Secretariat
+Estimation of the fishery–krill–predator overlap CCAMLR Secretariat

 Abstract: